What is acute lymphoblastic leukemia?

 In the form of leukemia known as acute lymphoblastic leukemia (ALL), a group of white blood cells called lymphocytes is affected.
 It is also sometimes called acute lymphocytic leukemia or lymphoid leukemia.
 ALL accounts for about 75 to 80 percent of the childhood leukemias.
 Leukemia is the most common form of cancer in children, affecting about 3,000 children each year in the United States, accounting for about 30 percent of childhood cancers.

-How we care for acute lymphoblastic leukemia
+How do we care for acute lymphoblastic leukemia?

 - What are the symptoms of ALL?